J-81/GeneLab_Data_Processing-1/RNAseq/Workflow_Documentation/NF_RCP-F/NF_RCP-F_workflow-usage.md

 ### 5. Additional Output Files

-The output from the Analysis Staging subworkflow and V&V Pipeline subworkflow are described here.
+The output from the Analysis Staging subworkflow, V&V Pipeline subworkflow, and Nextflow specific logs are described here.
 > Note: The outputs from version F of the RNASeq Consensus Pipeline are documented in the current processing protocol, [GL-DPPD-7101-F.md](../../Pipeline_GL-DPPD-7101_Versions/GL-DPPD-7101-F.md).